 - If necessary, we can adjust your dose when you resume injections

-- While waiting in the office, whether in line or after your injection, maintain a 6 ft. distance from other patients at all times.
+- While waiting in the office, whether in line or after your injection, maintain a 6 ft. distance from other patients at all times and masks MUST be worn.

 If you have asthma: